 Berea is a somewhat ethnically-diverse city.
 The people who call Berea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berea include Irish, English, Italian, and Polish.
+Important ancestries of people in Berea include German, Irish, Polish, Italian, and English.

 The most common language spoken in Berea is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.